Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/bleed.md

 keywords:
   - layout
 status:
-  value: Alpha
+  value: Beta
-  message: This component is a work in progress and ready for exploratory usage, with breaking changes expected in minor version updates.
-Please use with caution.
+  message: This component is ready for wider adoption, usage is encouraged for most cases.
+Breaking changes are possible in minor version updates.
 Learn more about our [component lifecycles](/getting-started/components-lifecycle).
 examples:
   - fileName: bleed-horizontal.tsx
     title: Horizontal